cobudget-old/cobudget/CONTRIBUTING.md

 please make sure discussions are related to concrete technical issues with the Cobudget User Interface software.

-Discussion of non-technical topics including subjects like intellectual property, trademark and high level project questions should move to the [top-level repository](https://github.com/open-app/cobudget) instead.
+Discussion of non-technical topics including subjects like high level project questions should move to the [top-level repository](https://github.com/open-app/cobudget) instead.